-Physical and Recreational Therapy
+Physical and Recreational Therapy Exercise for Migraines

 We work with you and your family members to identify and then implement exercise, hobbies, community involvement and daily living behaviors that have positive impacts on your headache condition.
-The goals are to rehabilitate, restore and improve function and independence, as well as to reduce or eliminate the effects of the condition.
+The goals are to rehabilitate, restore and improve function and independence, as well as to reduce or lessen the effects of the condition.

 Physical Therapy for Migraine and Headache

 Physical therapy (PT) can reduce headache pain and restore function and movement and should be carried out by a professionally trained physical therapist under the referral of your doctor.

 The two types of physical therapy used to relieve migraine and headache pain are passive and active.

 Passive therapies include massage, heat/ice packs, steroid creams, ultrasound and TENS (transcutaneous electrical nerve stimulation) units that utilize low-voltage electrical current for relief.